There’s a big reason many motorcyclists get hit on the road.

 In general, helmet lights are legal in most US states.
 However, they are heavily regulated, with rules usually requiring that lights do not constantly flash or show red and blue.
 Some states, like California, are very strict that only white/amber light may be projected forward from the vehicle and only red light may be projected backwards.

-Red LEDs facing forwards are often specifically prohibited in the law, like that for Illinois.
+- Red LEDs facing forwards are often specifically prohibited in the law.
 For obvious reasons!

 BONUS: Motorcycle Tail Lights!

 A friend of mine met a million-mile rider at a Harley dealership in the USA and got a great tip.
 For under $50 you can pick up a basic T3 LED light to mount on the back of your motorcycle, right above or below your brake light.

 With a screwdriver and some electrical tape you can wire up that light to turn on when you hit the brakes, and set it to strobe or flash in different patterns.
 You can see that light from hundreds of feet away, catching the attention of drivers before they rear end you.

 You can buy a T3 light in white or red here.

 Now I know this might be illegal in some states.
 However, my friend rode with one a white T3 unit across the USA, covering over 5,000 miles, and never ran in to trouble with the law.
 I’m sure he’d rather have a slap on the wrist or a fine from an officer than a broken back from getting rear ended anyway.